 ABOUT THE LINC SYSTEM

 The Lion Identification Network of Collaborators (LINC) is an open source system comprised of a shared database allowing lion researchers and conservationists to follow roaming lions across vast landscapes.
-The system employs new methodologies for sharing data across research initiatives as well as innovative search features such as facial recognition software, which uses photographs to identify individual lions.
+The system employs new methodologies for sharing data across research initiatives as well as innovative search features such as automated lion recognition software, which uses photographs of either the lion’s face or whiskers to identify individual lions.

 How will LINC help?